logiclogue/ludum-dare-40/README.md

 ## Plan

 -
-    - Update the stream to pipe into the view
+    - Fix direction for the player moving around
-    - Update player controls to control the player object
+    - Make moving sideways smoother
 - Create a name for the game
 -
     - Create a sprite sheet